-The BVI has long followed the equitable common law jurisdiction to grant disclosure orders.
+The BVI has long followed the equitable common law

+jurisdiction to grant disclosure orders.
 A Norwich Pharmacal order allows an applicant to obtain disclosure from a third party who is likely to have the relevant documents or information and who has become mixed up in wrongdoing committed against the applicant.
-Letters of request to foreign courts to obtain evidence in support of BVI proceedings, and to the BVI courts in support of foreign proceedings, are also an option in line with the Hague Evidence Convention.
+Letters of request to foreign courts to obtain evidence in support of BVI proceedings, and to the BVI Courts in support of foreign proceedings, are also a commonly used option, in line with the Hague Evidence Convention.